JYOTI9078/CONTRIB_AUTOMATION/README.md

 Once the framework installation and setup is complete, you are now ready to start writing your test scripts.

-- First create a new feature file in src/test/resources/Features folder.
+- First create a new feature file in _src/test/resources/Features_ folder.
 Right-click on the Features folder and create a new file.
 Give it an appropriate name and make sure the file name ends with _.feature_.
 IntelliJ will automatically detect it as a cucumber feature file (given that you have installed all the plugins correctly).
--
+- Write your test scenarios in this feature file.
+Refer [Further Reding](#further-reading) to know more about writing test scenarios using Gherkin.
+- Then create a new Java class in _src/test/java/stepdefinitions_.

 ## Further Reading

 - Know more about [Cucumber Frameworks][cucumber-frameworks]
 - Use of [Page Object Manager][page-object-manager] in a BDD framework
 - Know more about [Gherkin][gherkin]
+- How to write [Gherkin test scenarios][gherkin-test-scenarios]
 - Writing [Step Definitions][step-definitions]
 - Know more about [Web Driver Manager][webdrivermanager]
 - Why should you run your tests in [Headless Mode][headless-mode]?